genicam/harvesters/README.rst

 System Requirements
 *******************

-The following software modules are required to get Harvester working:

-* Python >= 3.4
+Harvester itself works with CPython >= 3.4 but the reality is defined by the ``genicam`` package.
+If the target CPython is not supported by the ``genicam`` package then Harvester will not be available.

 In addition, please note that we don't supported Cygwin GCC on Windows.
 This restriction is coming from a fact that the GenICam reference implementation has not supported it.

 In addition, you will need the following items to let Harvester make something meaningful:

 * GenTL Producers
-* GenICam compliant machine vision cameras
+* GenICam compliant machine vision cameras/devices

 *****************